EarthScope/rover/docs/commands.md

     rover subscribe N_S_L_C.txt

-will instruct the daemon to regularly download, ingest, and index any data missing from the local store for NSLCs / timespans in the given file.
+will instruct the daemon to regularly download, ingest, and index any data missing from the repository for NSLCs / timespans in the given file.

     rover subscribe IU_ANMO_00_BH1 2017-01-01 2017-01-04

-will instruct the daemon to regularly download, ingest and index and data for IU.ANMO.00.BH1 between the given dates that are missing from the local store.
+will instruct the daemon to regularly download, ingest and index and data for IU.ANMO.00.BH1 between the given dates that are missing from the repository.